Adobe-Marketing-Cloud-Apps/aem-apps-lab-developer/lessons/module3/README.md

 5. What clientlibs is the app’s design dependent on?

 ## Lesson 2 – Component Development

+Components are an integral part to the AEM authoring experience.
+They are the building blocks that developers provide to authors for assembling mobile app pages.

+For this module a simple component that accesses a device's camera using Java Server Pages will be created.
+The next module will go into more detail on AEM component development for mobile apps.

 ### Exercise 1 – Create Camera Component
 1. Copy [phonegap-camera](phonegap-camera) to [/content/src/main/content/jcr_root/apps/summit-developer-lab/components](/content/src/main/content/jcr_root/apps/summit-developer-lab/components)